tayloraswift/jss/README.md

 A common approach is to serialize data into a format like JSON, pass it as a string, and then deserialize it on the other side.
 However, this has some drawbacks:

--   *Performance Overhead*: Serialization and deserialization can be slow, especially for large or complex data structures.
+*Performance Overhead*: Serialization and deserialization can be slow, especially for large or complex data structures.

--   *Boilerplate Code*: You have to write and maintain code for encoding and decoding your data on both the Swift and JavaScript sides.
+*Boilerplate Code*: JSON is only a subset of JavaScript, which means you often need to write additional, parallel decoding and encoding logic to handle types (such as `BigInt`) that cannot be represented in JSON.

--   *Loss of Type Safety*: You’re essentially passing strings back and forth, which means you lose the benefits of Swift’s strong type system at the boundary between the two languages.
+*Loss of Type Safety*: You’re essentially passing strings back and forth, which means you lose the benefits of Swift’s strong type system at the boundary between the two languages.

 ## Direct Object Access without Serialization